16 DAYS ●

 A relaxed morning includes time to walk through the atmospheric alleys of the Muslim Quarter, which are lined with Islamic food stalls.
 Later, take a bullet train to Chengdu, the capital of Sichuan Province and home of the Giant Panda.

 A visit to Chengdu’s famous Research Base of Giant Panda Breeding allows you to see and learn about China’s celebrated bears up close in surroundings that mirror their natural habitat.
-Visit the Shu Brocade Museum and take a stroll through People's Park to see Matchmaker’s Corner, where parents search for suitable partners for their children.
+Take a stroll through People's Park to see Matchmaker’s Corner, where parents search for suitable partners for their children.
 Enjoy the lively atmosphere of the Wide and

 Drive from Chengdu to Chongqing and spend some time wandering the picturesque old alleyways of Ciqikou.
 Later, board your Yangtze cruise vessel and set sail.